-- (a) at any time to any legal entity which is a qualified investor as defined in Article 2 of the UK Prospectus Regulation; - (b) at any time to fewer than 150 natural or legal persons (other than qualified investors as defined in Article 2 of the UK Prospectus Regulation) in the United Kingdom subject to obtaining the prior consent of the relevant Issuer or any Manager for any such offer; or - (c) at any time in any other circumstances falling within section 86 of the FSMA, provided that no such offer of Securities referred to in (a) to (c) above shall require the relevant Issuer to publish a prospectus pursuant to section 75 of the FSMA, or supplement a prospectus pursuant to Article 23 of the UK Prospectus Regulation.
+- (a) if the final terms in relation to the Securities specify that an offer of those Securities may be made other than pursuant to section 86 of the FSMA (a "Non-exempt Offer"), following the date of publication of a prospectus in relation to those Securities which either (i) has been approved by the Financial Conduct Authority, or (ii) is to be treated as if it had been approved by the Financial Conduct Authority in accordance with the transitional provision in Regulation 74 of the Prospectus (Amendment etc.) (EU Exit) Regulations 2019, provided that any such prospectus has subsequently been completed by the final terms contemplating such Non-exempt Offer, in the period beginning and ending on the dates specified in such prospectus or final terms as applicable and the relevant Issuer has consented in writing to its use for the purpose of that Non-exempt Offer; - (b) at any time to any legal entity which is a qualified investor as defined in Article 2 of the UK Prospectus Regulation; - (c) at any time to fewer than 150 natural or legal persons (other than qualified investors as defined in Article 2 of the UK Prospectus Regulation) in the United Kingdom subject to obtaining the prior consent of the relevant Issuer or any Manager for any such offer; or - (d) at any time in any other circumstances falling within section 86 of the FSMA, provided that no such offer of Securities referred to in (b) to (d) above shall require the relevant Issuer to publish a prospectus pursuant to section 75 of the FSMA, or supplement a prospectus pursuant to Article 23 of the UK Prospectus Regulation.